The Motor Bus: Citations

 The poem is quoted by Dorothy L. Sayers in her essay "The greatest single defect of my own Latin education" and other texts.

 Taking inspiration from "The Motor Bus", Herbert H. Huxley wrote a Latin poem entitled "Mars Bar", which he dedicated to Godley:

+Between mid-1957 and early 1960, J.R.R.
+Tolkien was inspired by the poem to write The Bovadium Fragments.